dingo35/brands/README.md

 	    6.0-99.9A	A minimum of 6A is required in order to change this value.
             Hold both ▼and ▲ buttons to reset to default settings.

 EV METER Set type of EV kWh meter (measures power and charged energy)
   <Disabled>  No EV meter connected.
+  <API>         The EV meter data will be fed through the REST API or the MQTT API.
   <Phoenix C> / <Finder> / <...> / <Custom> a Modbus kWh meter is used

   Note that Eastron1P is for single phase Eastron meters, Eastron3P for Eastron three phase meters, and InvEastron is for Eastron three phase meter that is fed from below (inverted).
-  If EV METER is not <Disabled>, this setting appears:
+  If EV METER is not <Disabled> and not <API>, this setting appears:
   EV ADR   Set the Modbus address for the EV Meter

 WIFI          Enable wifi connection to your LAN